Please Know...

 I'm dying over here.

-You wouldn't give me anything to eat while I sat in your emergency room waiting for 8 hours to be evaluated for admission into your detox.
+You wouldn't give me anything to eat while I sat in your emergency room waiting 8 hours to be evaluated for admission into your detox.
+You told me that I could not be cleared for something to eat until the doctor saw me.
 I was so hungry.
 I finally left just to find something to eat.
 I had no money and so I had to do a date.
-That date exposed me to my first ever sexually transmitted disease.
-With no hope of receiving detox care, I immediately went back to my drugs, the drugs which I was trying to leave by trusting you for care.
+That date exposed me to my first ever sexually transmitted disease that I will have for the remainder of my days on this earth.
+With no hope of receiving detox care, I immediately went back to the drugs from which I was trying to escape by trusting you for care.

 I'm dying over here.

 I trusted you to provide a drug-free environment.
 The patients on my unit all had drugs.
-Some of those drugs were brought in by a staff member.
+Some of those drugs were brought in by one of your staff members.
 Others were brought in by an incoming patient who buried them under a bush in the smoking area which is easily accessible from your public parking lot.
 I couldn't resist and so I got high (which, by the way, is the most basic definition of addiction).
 I knew that wasn't what I wanted and so I signed out.
 You considered me to be signing out ama.
-I considered me to be signing out to run from the drugs that you did nothing to keep out of your building and to try to survive.
+I considered myself to be signing out to run from the drugs that you did nothing to keep out of your building and to try to survive.

 I'm dying over here.

 I trusted your facility a second time.
 I went through the admissions process.
 Another incoming patient saw that I was not feeling well.
 They offered me one bag of dope imprinted with a label I did not recognize that they had on them.
-You had never discovered this because you didn't search any of us.
+You never discovered this because you didn't search any of us.
 I went into the bathroom unaccompanied and consumed that one little bag.
-I left the ladies room and continued the paperwork of entering your facility and overdosed.
+I left the ladies' room, continued the paperwork to enter your facility, and overdosed.
 You gave me three Narcans.
 The medics who arrived informed you that that was far too much for such a situation.
-You explained to the medics that I would need Narcan once every 25 minutes for this foreseeable future.
+You explained to the medics that I would need Narcan once every 25 minutes for the foreseeable future.
 The medics tried to correct your lack of knowledge.
-You sent me to the emergency room and, with that, my battle to survive was over for this day because I couldn't see myself coming back to your facility.
+You sent me to the emergency room and, with that, my battle to survive was over for this day because I couldn't see myself returning to your facility.

 I'm dying over here.

 Knowing what the reward would be if I could survive your facility, I gave you one more round of trust.
-I'll acknowledge that I did a get well about 3 hours before this incident happened.
-Again, I was going through all the paperwork and answering all your questions and filling things out as they needed to be.
+I acknowledge that I did a get well about 3 hours before this incident happened.
+Again, I was going through all the paperwork and answering all your questions.
 I was dipping out a bit from my get-well.
 I acknowledge that.
 But I also tell you, I was very aware that you stuck Narcan up my nose.
 I tried to stop you from doing it and you squirted that Narcan up my nose twice.
-You then told me I was a liability to your facility and that I had to go to the emergency room.
-I've never felt such heartbreak in my life because I knew that this day would be different and I would be putting my drug use behind me once and for all.
-I was truly heartbroken beyond my ability to explain in this simple document when I realized that you had Narcaned me when Narcan was not necessary.
+You said "You're not alert enough for us."
+You then told me that now that I've received Narcan, I was a liability to your facility and that I had to go to the emergency room.
+I've never felt such heartbreak in my life because I knew that this day would be different.
+I would be putting my drug use behind me once and for all.
+I was truly heartbroken beyond my ability to explain when I realized that you had Narcaned me when Narcan was not necessary.
+You violated my trust.
+How could I return to any place that had done so?

 I'm dying over here.

 I don't need your derogatory comments about my situation.
-I don't need your inappropriate nicknames often applied to people in my situation.
+I don't need your inappropriate nicknames such as 'junkie' or 'whore' often applied to people in my situation.
 I don't need you to talk about how aspects of my body don't work the way they should.
 I have heard all these nicknames and I know all my bodily malfunctions.

 I need your encouragement to take the next healthy step.
+I need you to celebrate that I have volunteered to come into your care.
 I need you to be a professional caregiver in my world.
-I need you so very much to fulfill your training because I need you to know something.
-In the absence of that you must understand…
+I need you so very much to fulfill your training.
+I need you to know something.
+In the absence of that, you must understand…

 I'm dying over here.

 In the past 5 months, I've tried 10 times to seek medical care for my substance use issues.
-I want healing more than I can possibly explain.
+I want to heal more than I can possibly explain.
 I've tried and tried and tried and tried and tried and tried and tried and tried.
-I'm going to keep trying as much as I possibly can but I want you to know something in the midst of my battle, I want a healthy life.
+I'm going to keep trying as much as I possibly can but I want you to know something.
+In the midst of my battle, I want a healthy life.
 My strength is waning and I don't know how much I can keep going but I'm going to try.
 In the absence of continuing to try,

 I'm dying over here.